 - Tennis Boss: Your objective is to bat their projectiles back at the opposite sister, since their elemental powers cancel each other out.

-- Unexplained Recovery: Word of God stated that the Oracle Games take place in the event that Ganon managed to kill Link during their final battle in Ocarina of Time, with everything up to that event being the same as in the Adult Timeline, so how Twinrova managed to return from the dead is unknown.
-Likewise, assuming they are in fact still dead, their sacrificing themselves to ensure Ganon's resurrection makes them eligible for the Deader Than Dead trope.]]
+- Unexplained Recovery: Word Of God stated that the Oracle games take place in the event that Ganon managed to kill Link during their final battle in Ocarina of Time, with everything up to that event being the same as in the Adult Timeline, so how Twinrova managed to return from the dead is unknown.
+Likewise, assuming they are in fact still dead, their sacrificing themselves to ensure Ganon's resurrection makes them eligible for the Deader Than Dead trope.

 - Almighty Idiot: He was revived to be as powerful as he ever was, but with none of his intelligence from before.